AlcoholRehabHelp Logo

 1. Liver Disease

-A liver disease makes you more likely to experience pain or discomfort after drinking alcohol.
-This is especially likely if your liver is affected by alcoholism.
-Liver disease can also affect blood flow to the kidneys and make them less effective in filtering blood.8
+Liver disease makes you more likely to experience pain or discomfort after drinking alcohol.
+This is especially likely if you have alcoholism or engage in heavy drinking.

 2. Kidney Stones